-- Regulations 6, 5(b) 5.3.8 A beneficial owner is normally an individual who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
+Regulations 6(9), 5.3.8 A beneficial owner is normally an individual who ultimately owns or controls the customer or on whose behalf a transaction is being conducted.
 In respect of private individuals the customer himself is the beneficial owner, unless there are features of the transaction, or surrounding circumstances, that indicate otherwise.
-Therefore, there is no requirement on firms to make proactive searches for beneficial owners in such cases, but they should make appropriate enquiries where it appears that the customer is not acting on his own behalf. - Regulation 6 5.3.9 The ML Regulations define beneficial owners as individuals either owning or controlling more than 25% of body corporates or partnerships (or at least 25% of trusts) or otherwise owning or controlling the customer.
-These individuals must be identified, and risk-based and adequate measures must be taken to verify their identities. - 5.3.10 Where an individual is required to be identified as a beneficial owner in the circumstances outlined in paragraph 5.3.8, where a customer who is a private individual is fronting for another individual who is the beneficial owner, the firm should obtain the same information about that beneficial owner as it would for a customer.
-For identifying beneficial owners of customers other than private individuals see paragraphs 5.3.115 onwards.
+Therefore, there is no requirement on firms to make proactive searches for beneficial owners in such cases, but they should make appropriate enquiries where it appears that the customer is not acting on his own behalf.
+Regulation 5(1),(3) 5.3.9 The ML Regulations define beneficial owners as individuals either owning or controlling more than 25% of body corporates or partnerships or otherwise owning or controlling the customer.
+These individuals must be identified, and reasonable measures must be taken to verify their identities.
+Regulation 6(1) 5.3.10 In relation to a trust, the ML Regulations define the beneficial owner as each of: the settlor; the trustees; the beneficiaries, or where the individuals benefiting from the trust have not been determined, the class of persons in whose main interest the trust is set up, or operates; any individual who has control over the trust.
+Regulation 6(3) 5.3.11 In relation to a foundation or other legal arrangement similar to a trust, the beneficial owners are those who hold equivalent or similar positions to those set out in paragraph 5.3.10.
+Regulation 6(7),(8) 5.3.12 In relation to a legal entity or legal arrangement which does not fall within 5.3.8-5.3.10, the beneficial owners are: any individual who benefits from the property of the entity or arrangement; where the individuals who benefit from the entity or arrangement have yet to be identified, the class of persons in whose main interest the entity or arrangement is set up or operates; any individual who exercises control over the property of the entity or arrangement.
+Where an individual is the beneficial owner of a body corporate which benefits from or exercises control over the property of the entity or arrangement, the individual is to be regarded as benefiting from or exercising control over the property of the entity or arrangement.
+5.3.13 Where an individual is required to be identified as a beneficial owner in the circumstances outlined in paragraph 5.3.8, where a customer who is a private individual is fronting for another individual who is the beneficial owner, the firm should obtain the same information about that beneficial owner as it would for a customer.
+For identifying beneficial owners of customers other than private individuals see paragraphs 5.3.126 onwards.